turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 That's it.
 We have a working, tested Sinatra application.

-Admittedly, our Sinatra application doesn't do much work.
+Admittedly, our Sinatra application doesn't do anything.
 Let's start with a single, read-only endpoint.

-Since the product show page is a pretty self-contained thing that only reads data, let's start there.
+Since the product show page is pretty self-contained thing, let's start there.

 The Primary app will send over the product ID, and the Sinatra app will return all the ratings for that product.